Sara Pozzi

 MTV Faculty

-Her research interests include the development of new methods for nuclear materials detection, identification, and characterization for nuclear nonproliferation, safeguards, and national security programs.
-Professor Sara Pozzi is the founding Director of the Consortium for Verification Technology (CVT) 2014-2019 and the Consortium for Monitoring, Technology, and Verification (MTV) 2019-2024, two large consortia of multiple universities and national laboratories working together to develop new technologies needed for nuclear treaty verification.
-In this capacity, she directs the work of 25 faculty members and over 250 students engaged in research projects within the consortium.
+Professor Pozzi is the founding Director of the Consortium for Verification Technology (CVT) 2014-2019 and the Consortium for Monitoring, Technology, and Verification (MTV) 2019-2025, both of which involve multiple universities and national laboratories working together to develop technologies needed for nuclear treaty verification.